Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 > *frequently, you should instead use a DEVICE_LOCAL buffer that gets filled by*
 > *copying data from a CPU_VISIBLE staging buffer.*

-From the above quote, I can get that memory_types are used to create specific types of Buffers, that are efficient in some places and not in the others.
+From the above Quote, I can get that memory_types are used to create specific types of buffers that are efficient in some places and not in the others.

 > I can understand if things are getting too intense.
-Be patient,
+Be patient
 > and force yourself to complete the whole tutorial.
-> Ultimately the results will be awesome.
+> Ultimately the results will be excellent.
 Once we are done
 > showing graphics on the Window, everything here will make sense.

 ***